stabilimenta/paleo-dev-test/README.md

 # paleo-dev-test

+A developer's test for PaleoSun Web Developers (paleosun.com).
 Contains ExpressionEngine 4.3 template files, and included css and graphics used on demonstration test site.

 Files that are important/interesting:
   • css/styles.css